hypo69/hypo/pytest/gemini - set 2/en/src/ai/gemini/html_chat/templates/chat.md

 # The next steps are critically important, and crucial to be done correctly
 # to actually test the backend response correctly:
 # 1. Set up a mock server or a real server to handle the POST request to /ask.
-# 2. The above tests are merely demonstrating basic structure,
+# 2. The above tests are merely demonStarting basic structure,
 #     now you need to adjust them to actually validate the
 #     responses from the simulated server.